peacestorm/MCPE-Addons/README.md

 # MCPE-Addons
-The source of my addons
+This is the source of my addons.
+You can build them using AIDE.